Copyright: G J Wright

 (Based upon my perceptions and opinion, errors and inaccuracies are mine)

 In 1955, when I first went to Kenya, I doubt that many of us gave much thought to the circumstances and conditions that pertained in the colony.
 At that time, the Mau Mau emergency was three years old and among Europeans it was very much case of them or us.
 Very few people, European or Asian, had any sympathy for the insurgents, who were ostensibly waging a campaign for independence.
 That said, there were some among the political establishment in the UK who not only offered sympathy to the likes of Jomo Kenyatta, but actively supported the struggle for independence from Britain.
 Notable among them were the UK members of Parliament such as Mrs Barbara Castle and Mr Fenner Brockway, both members of the Labour Party.

 The population of Kenya at that time comprised some 6 million Africans, about a quarter of a million Asians: Muslims, Hindus and Goanese Catholics, together with about 60,000 Europeans who were, with few exceptions, British.

 Although they were originally brought to East Africa by the East Africa Corporation, a Chartered Company, at the turn of the century as coolies to work on the construction of the Mombasa to Kampala railway, by 1955 most Asians were artisans and shopkeepers.
 Being Catholics of mixed Indian and Portuguese blood, although some worked in trade and commerce, the Goanese were the backbone of the clerical grades in the colonial administration.

-The Mau Mau was confined almost entirely to three tribes in the central province, all of Bantu origin, the Kikuyu, Embu, Meru and possibly a few disaffected Wakamba.
+During the emergency, the Mau Mau were confined almost entirely to three tribes in the central province, all of Bantu origin, the Kikuyu, Embu, Meru and possibly a few disaffected Wakamba.
 It was this that probably isolated the insurgency, because there was no love lost between the five or six African ethnic groups in Kenya.